bodiyang/Tree-Like-Genome-Sequences-Analysis/readme.md

 Output includes:
  - All downloaded files, `filenames.txt` which is a list of all files which were attempted to be downloaded
- - log.txt, the output of the curl commmand used to download the files
+ - `log.txt`, the output of the curl commmand used to download the files
- - summary.txt, which contains the number of files downloaded, the minimum file size, and the maximum file size
+ - `summary.txt`, which contains the number of files downloaded, the minimum file size, and the maximum file size

 The script works as follows:
 1. The list of files to be downloaded is obtained by querying http://signal.salk.edu/atg1001/download.php